jack-barbey/AmazonReviewsAnalytics/helper_functions/README.md

 ### all_words_dict.py ###

 A template file to collect all unique words in a file of reviews and create a Pickle file vocab.pkl to store them for use in calculating cosine distances.
+Creates a dictionary where each word from the output of find_all_words_mr.py is mapped to an integer to be used later as a vector index.

 ### cleaner.py ###